May 10-12 2023 | Community Exchange & Emory University in Atlanta, GA

 1n 2021 the Cloud Forum returned to Cornell and the Statler for (possibly) the last time.
 In-person attendance was close to pre-pandemic levels and through the very capable efforts of the Cornell AV team, much of the event was made available to remote participants and presenters.

 At the end of the 2021 Cloud Forum, organizers announced that Internet2 would take the Cloud Forum into its care and facilitate its movement to other institutions.
 Washington University in St. Louis bravely raised its hand to volunteer to be the first institution to carry on the impressive legacy created by Sarah Christen back in 2015.
-We hope you will join us in this new chapter for the Cloud Forum.
+The event was a great success.
+We hope you will join us as we continue this new chapter of the Cloud Forum.